angular/angular/aio/content/guide/angular-compiler-options.md

 Fine-grained strictness flags allow you to enable or disable specific types of strict template type checking.

-Turning on all fine-grained strictness flags is equivalent to turning on the `strictTemplates` flag, with the exception of `strictInputAccessModifiers` which as noted below is not affected by this global flag.
+Turning on all the following fine-grained strictness flags is equivalent to turning on the `strictTemplates` flag.

 <table>
   <thead>